 Any lighting design around the new development should be considered at an early stage.
 Light spill can affect the foraging and commuting strategy of many species and should be avoided onto nearby trees and hedges/shrubs, and should not exceed 200 lumens (150 watts).
 Any security lighting should be on a timer setting and faced down to prevent spillage onto nearby habitats.
 The height of any lighting columns around the development should not exceed eight metres to reduce further any ecological impact of light pollution.
 Low-pressure sodium lamps (SOX) fitted with hoods are recommended to direct light below the horizontal plane to minimize upward light spill.

 5.3.
 Mitigation Licences

-No Natural England licence is considered necessary, as no roosting bats were identified during the surveys.
+No Natural England license would be required and no roosting bats were evident.

 6. Summary